Courchevel Ski Holidays

 Courchevel was the first ski resort to open in what's now known collectively as the Three Valleys – officially the world's largest interconnected ski area with 600 km's of ski runs linking eight separate ski resorts.
 The sheer size of the area means that there's a huge choice for all levels of skiers and snowboarders and for those who like to bash out the mileage and explore a different area each day, it's an absolute paradise.
 The Three Valleys area has an excellent snow record due to its high altitude slopes and there's some of Europe's longest ski runs that take advantage of the huge vertical from top (3320m) at Val Thorens to bottom (600m) at Brides Les Bains.

-"Courchevel is often seen as the glamorous ski resort, but this does not mean that it isn't accessible to all budgets.
-With more 5* hotels than Paris, it caters for a higher budget but there are also plenty of budget-friendly options available."
+"Courchevel ski holidays are often seen as the glamorous (think pricey) option, but this does not mean that it isn't accessible to all budgets.
+With 16 five-star hotels it caters for a higher budget, but there are also plenty of budget-friendly options available".

 LOCAL SKI AREA - COURCHEVEL